December 27, 2025 (4mo ago) — last updated March 14, 2026 (1mo ago)

 The Life Purpose App converts your birth date into a practical map of strengths and themes.
 Steps to get started:

-- Read the specifics on how your path shows up in money, health, and relationships.
+3. Read specifics on how your path shows up in money, health, and relationships.

-The aim is greater self-awareness so you can make choices that align with who you are.
-To translate insights into habits, see our guide to building a personal growth plan.
+The goal is greater self-awareness so you can make choices that align with who you are.
+To turn insights into habits, see our guide to building a personal growth plan.

 Frequently Asked Questions